Skip to main content

 Lead authorities must create a Local Partnership Group to provide advice on strategic fit and deliverability.
 This will ensure that Fund investments complement other activities in the area and meets Fund and local objectives.
 The government has recommended the types of partners that should be represented on the group.

 The Rochford Local Partnership Group first met in March 2023 and will meet quarterly thereafter until March 2025.
-Notes of these meetings will be linked below.

 Governance